PRL-PRG/evalr-experiment/README.md

 - It sets the internal docker container user (called `r`) to have the same UID and GID as your username.
 This is to prevent any permission problems.
-- It mount the artifact repository folder to the very same path as it is on your machine (i.e. if you cloned the repository to `/home/alicia/Temp/evalr-experiment`, the current working directory in the container will be the same).
+- It mounts the artifact repository folder to the very same path as it is on your machine (i.e. if you cloned the repository to `/home/alicia/Temp/evalr-experiment`, the current working directory in the container will be the same).